Photo courtesy of http://liberato.org Ricardo Liberato

 The problem of lifting the enormous capstone onto the top of the pyramid would probably be unsolvable using any technology available in that era.
 Even today it would be a significant task, as a crane would have to reach halfway across the pyramid, 115 meters, which is beyond the radius of all but a handful of the biggest cranes in the world.

-Temporary conventional scaffolding would have been used to provide working space around the blocks under the capstone.
+Temporary conventional scaffolding would have been used to provide working space around the final blocks under the capstone.

 As a Management Proposition